silviu-toderita/TAG_Machine/README.md

 * Electrolytic Capacitor 220uF, 15v+
 * Case or Box (Simple DIY Case Design coming soon!)

+### Optional - Configure Printer

+You can optionally configure the printer to increase the Baud Rate form the defauly 9600 or 19200 to as high as 115200.
+This will increase photo printing speed significantly, although it will make no difference for text.
+[This configuration utility](http://www.dkia.at/downloads/csn-a2-t-tool.zip) (Windows only) works with some models of Thermal Printers, but not with others (your mileage may vary).

 ### Connections Schematic:

 ![TAG Machine Schematic](https://github.com/silviu-toderita/TAG_Machine/blob/master/docs/Schematic.png?raw=true)